PREFACE

 At Eagle's Nest in Leysin, Switzerland, where I lived for a year

-At Eagle’s Nest in Leysin, Switzerland, where he lived for a year
+At Eagle’s Nest in Leysin, Switzerland

 Well into his 30s with a family and a thriving career in education, he decided to move to the U.S. mainland where there were more opportunities than in the sleepy upcountry town of Makawao, Maui, where he lived.
 However, going from the lush Hawaii to the barren deserts of New Mexico was a traumatic experience.
 It was a matter of time for his returning to the green environment he desperately needs for his well being.
 Albeit not quite like Hawaii (there’s no place like the islands), he headed to the Pacific Northwest where he still lives, happily.